 Lydia C. Thompson

 Preservation and Conservation of bird habitats are her primary concerns.
-She began to combine her experience birding, with her art and writing.
+She began to combine her experience of birding with her art and writing.
 Now she is a popular columnist for the Jekyll Golden Islander newspaper and Golden Isles Magazine.
 She is emphasizing the shorebirds in the area.
 In 2011, she started the outreach program Operation Plover Patrol.
-Always searching for ways to connect people to shorebirds she combined her art and writing to create her first children’s book.
-In 2016, Georgia Ornithological Society awarded her the Earle R Greene award for her conservation work.
-She is taking her love of birds and her talent of printmaking and combining them into a way of life.
+Always searching for ways to connect people to shorebirds, she combined her art and writing to create her first children’s book.
+In 2016, the Georgia Ornithological Society awarded her the Earle R Greene award for her conservation work.
+She is taking her love of birds and her talent for printmaking and combining them into a way of life.

 Join her for a Thursday Morning Bird Ramble From October through May on Jekyll Island. $45 a person Email for information and reservation.